abrarsyedd/elegant-cakes/README.md

 # Elegant Cakes - 3-Tier E-Commerce Platform on AWS

-A production-ready e-commerce web application for an artisan cake shop, fully deployed on AWS using **Infrastructure-as-Code (Terraform)**.
+Elegant-Cakes is a cloud-native e-commerce application for gourmet desserts, built on AWS for high availability and scalability.
+It uses AWS services—including S3, Lambda, RDS, and CloudFront—to deliver secure uploads, real-time image processing, and global content delivery.

 # 🚀 Architecture